codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do owls go to buy their baby clothes?
-The owlet malls.
+What did the dog say to the two trees?
+Bark bark.

 ## Daily Trivia

-What language does Node.js use?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. Java Source
+ 1. Shamir
- 2. JavaScript
+ 2. Stable
- 3. Java
+ 3. Schottky
- 4. Joomla Source Code
+ 4. Secure

 <details>
   <summary>Answer</summary>
-  JavaScript
+  Shamir
 </details>